oracle-livelabs/converged/obaas/microtx/microtx.md

 You will implement the LRA using the Eclipse Microprofile LRA library which provides an annotation-based approach to managing the LRA, which is very familiar for Spring Boot developers.

-~~ **Note**: The current version of the library (at the time of the Level Up 2023 event) uses JAX-RS, not Spring Boot's REST annotations provided by `spring-boot-starter-web`, so until a version of the library with better support for Spring is available, we will need to do a little extra work to use JAX-RS.~~

 The main annotations used in an LRA application are as follows:

 * `@LRA` - Controls the life cycle of an LRA.